Bob Dylan, Nobel Troubadour

 Course Description

 In 2016 the Swedish Academy took an unprecedented and controversial stance in awarding The Nobel Prize in literature for 2016 to Bob Dylan.
 In doing so the academy departed from its practice of naming an internationally recognized author of fiction, drama, or poetry for the award.
 Dylan is the only singer/musician/songwriter to ever receive the award.
 The Nobel Prize is consequential.
 The academy recognizes Nobel laureates as having made the highest achievements in their field.
-In recent decades literary critics and others have debated the status of Bob Dylan’s work.
+Since the inception of the award in 1901 only fourteen Americans have received this award.
+It places Dylan among the literary giants of the 20th century.
+In spite of this (or perhaps because of this), literary critics and others continue to debate the status of Bob Dylan’s work.
 Is it literature or simply pop music?
-In awarding Dylan the Nobel Prize, Academy has indicated that Dylan’s work is not only literature but that it is great literature.
+In awarding Dylan the Nobel Prize, the Swedish Academy’s judgement is plain, Dylan’s work is literature, great literature.

 The course will have a research component.
 The focus will be on the literary merit of Dylan’s work and the historical backdrop of the 20th and 21st centuries, but students will be encouraged to research that work using the tools that their disciplinary majors provide.
 It’s a cliché to note that there is a Dylan quote for every occasion, but it is certainly accurate to note that his work may be approached in seemingly endless ways.
 I expect the seminar to be lively and engaging.
 Much class time (about half) will be devoted to listening to selections from Dylan’s work and discussing them.
 There will be an online song archive and nearly all of Bob Dylan’s recorded songs will be available to students online.
-We will also be sampling other creative projects Dylan has taken on from film to poetry to his “Theme Time Radio Hour” archive of 20th century American popular music.
+We will also be sampling other creative projects Dylan has taken on from film to poetry to his “Theme Time Radio Hour” archive of 20th century American popular music along with his recently published The Philosophy of Modern Song.

 Texts

-• Bob Dylan: The Lyrics 1961-2012 (or the ability to use the lyric section of Bob Dylan’s website to access lyrics on demand)
+Required Texts:- Bob Dylan: The Lyrics 1961-2012 (or the ability to use the lyric section of Bob Dylan’s website to access lyrics)

 The instructor will provide readings with supplementary assignments on the seminar wiki.
 These will depend on the research interests of the students